barbazul/1kfa/mod_guide_gm.md

 ### Medium - A leiutenant and his soldiers

+`TODO: illustration`

 The PCs turn a corner or open a door and stumble into a planning session presided over by a leiutenant and his subordinates (there are as many subordinates as there are PCs).
 They are the swords-first, questions-later types and attack immediately at close range.
 The 3 soldiers have 6 stamina points and do 1d4 attack power.
-The leiutenant has 8 stamina points and does 1d6 attack power.
+The leiutenant has 8 stamina points and has one armour square.

 The leiutenant will never surrender, but if the rest of their allies are cut down, a single soldier left standing may lose his nerve and give up.

 ### Hard - The swamp beast

+`TODO: illustration`

 The PCs are surprised by a *thing* that springs up from the muck and launches a surprise attack.